 Decent viewing angle.
 The TV's black level does not change much at an angle, however its colors wash out rapidly and its brightness decreases steadily when viewed on an angle.
 People sitting to the side of the TV will still have okay picture quality, better than with many VA TVs such as the X800D, but not as good as with OLEDs or some other IPS TVs.

-The black uniformity is disappointing on this 2017 X800E.
+The black uniformity is bad on the 2017 X800E.
 Some flashlighting can be seen in both top corners and clouding is present on most of the screen, but a lot of it is due to the fact that this model is using a IPS panel which usually performs worse than TVs with VA panels.
 In any case, dark scenes will not look optimal on this TV, especially when the TV is set in a dark room.

 Great performance out of the box for the Sony X800E.
 The white balance is a bit on the warmer side than we usually aim for, but it is not far off and the gamma is tracking our 2.2 target pretty closely.
 Looking at the color dE, overall it is a great score, where all color tracks relatively well, with only the blues being a bit less accurate.
 In the end, this is a good result and for personal use, this TV could be used as it is without any problems.